-5. Contributions on account of superannuation for ministers and assistant ministers are part of the parish ministry and property costs funded through the Parochial Cost Recovery Ordinance.
-Superannuation for lay ministers is a separate charge.
-The annual contributions for 2010 are -
+6. Contributions on account of superannuation for ministers and assistant ministers are part of the parish ministry costs and will be funded through the Parochial Cost Recoveries and Church Land Acquisitions Levy Ordinance 2013 which is due to be considered by the Synod in October 2013.
+Superannuation for lay ministers is paid separately.
+As for 2013, the amount of the superannuation contribution is generally set at 17% of the applicable minimum stipend, accordingly the annual contributions proposed for 2014 are -

-2010 2009

-Minister 8,614 8,614

-Assistant Ministers & Lay Ministers -

-1 st to 6 th year 7,753 7,753

-7 th and subsequent years 8,614 8,614

-Youth and Children's Ministers (Diploma) -

-1 st to 6 th year 6,461 6,461

-7 th and subsequent years (Advanced

-Diploma only) 7,322 7,322

-Youth and Children's Ministers (Theological

-degree) -

-1 st to 6 th year 7,753 7,753

-7 th and subsequent years 8,614 8,614
+2014 Minister 10,515 Assistant Ministers, Lay Ministers & Youth and Children's Ministers (Advanced Diploma or Theological degree)- 1 st to 6 th year 7 th and subsequent years 9,464 10,515 Youth and Children's Ministers (Diploma) - 1 st to 6 th year 7 th and subsequent years (Advanced Diploma only) 7,886 8,938